 Investors should respond fully to any proposals within the timeframe provided.

-Both investment manager and investors are obliged to ensure suitably senior management time is given to the end of vehicle life process.
+Both investment manager and investors are obliged to ensure adequate senior management time is given to the end of vehicle life process.
 Managers and investors should also ensure that those involved are actively engaged in the consultation process.
 Where possible, an alternative senior manager (appropriately experienced) is responsible for the extension process rather than the individual investment manager.

 An investor should have a consistent, documented house view of a vehicle shared by all personnel involved to avoid last minute difficulties.